r4hul-in/RHCSA-Notes/README.md

 # RHCSA-Notes

-> This repository contains all notes, tips and tricks for RHCSA cert
+> This repository contains all notes, tips and tricks for RHCSA certification